tensorflow/transform/docs/api_docs/python/tft/vocabulary.md

 * <b>`key_fn`</b>: (Optional), (Experimental) A fn that takes in a single entry of `x` and returns the corresponding key for coverage calculation.
 If this is `None`, no coverage arm is added to the vocabulary.
+* <b>`fingerprint_shuffle`</b>: (Optional), (Experimental) Whether to sort the vocabularies by fingerprint instead of counts.
+This is useful for load balancing on the training parameter servers.
+Shuffle only happens while writing the files, so all the filters above (top_k, frequency_threshold, etc) will still take effect.
 * <b>`name`</b>: (Optional) A name for this operation.